Comments

 founder of the Alpine Garden Society.
 He travelled widely

-and brought many plants back to
+and brought many exotic plants back to

 England